-Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor general, require that we apply appropriate procedures and report the results of our determination as to whether or not Flora Ridge Educational Facilities Benefit District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions(s) met.
-In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Sections 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor general, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the District did not meet any of the condition described in Section 215.503(1), Florida Statutes.